What the study found

-Why the authors say this matters: The authors conclude that the intervention was positively experienced by caregivers and frontline workers and has potential at population level.
+The authors conclude that the intervention has potential at population level because it was positively experienced by caregivers and frontline workers and was associated with positive changes in multiple outcomes.
 They also say that controlled and longitudinal studies are needed.

-What worked and what didn't: At endline, 682 of 822 caregivers were assessed.
-Pooled analyses showed increases in self-efficacy and social support, and decreases in depression, anxiety, and parenting stress; higher dose exposure was associated with greater change across outcomes.
-The majority of caregivers and frontline workers reported positive experiences.
+At endline, 682 of 822 caregivers were assessed.
+Pooled analyses showed higher self-efficacy and social support, and lower depression, anxiety, and parenting stress; higher dose exposure was linked to greater change across outcomes.
+The majority of caregivers and frontline workers reported positive intervention experiences.

 Key points